-The rehabilitation works on irrigation schemes in non-canal commanded area would be somewhat different than the conventional improvement of canal commanded watercourses.
-Mostly, piped water distribution networks will replace the existing earthen channels.
+The rehabilitation works on irrigation schemes in non-canal commanded area are somewhat different than the conventional improvement of canal commanded watercourses.
+Mostly, piped water distribution networks replaces the existing earthen channels.
 In case, the cultivatable area is at higher elevation than the water source, irrigation of fields is carried out by lifting the water.

 - Lifting of the irrigation water from the natural nallahs and low-lying water ponds through pumping devices